President Joe Biden revs up Philly Democrats by slamming Trump as focus turns to voter turnout in the city

 Jill Biden stumps in the suburbs

-Before her husband began speaking in Philadelphia, Jill Biden campaigned in the suburbs and spoke to a crowd of about 200 enthusiastic Harris supporters at Montgomery County Community College.
+Before her husband began speaking in Philadelphia, Jill Biden campaigned in the suburbs and talked to a crowd of about 200 enthusiastic Harris supporters at Montgomery County Community College.
 She contrasted Trump with Harris, saying the vice president’s values are “predicated on a lifelong sense of doing for others.”

 But Trump, she said, “wakes up every morning and thinks about one person and one person only — himself.”

-Before her appearance in Montgomery County, Jill Biden — who has worked in education for 40 years — dropped in on a phone banking event of teachers supporting Harris, saying: “I’m on my fall break, but I still have about 14 midterms to grade.”
+Before her appearance in Montgomery County, Jill Biden — who has worked in education for 40 years — dropped in on a phone-banking event of teachers supporting Harris, saying: “I’m on my fall break, but I still have about 14 midterms to grade.”

 With a borrowed cell phone, the first lady called members of the state teachers’ union, reminding them to vote for Harris and Democratic Sen. Bob Casey, who is seeking reelection.

 ”Hi, this is Jill Biden,” she began each call.
-When she learned that a teacher she’d contacted worked at Henderson High School in West Goshen, Pa., the first lady responded with nonchalance, saying: “I dated a guy who was a student teacher there.”
+When she learned that a teacher she’d contacted worked at Henderson High School in West Goshen, the first lady responded with nonchalance, saying: “I dated a guy who was a student teacher there.”

 The teachers Jill Biden was working alongside said they were motivated by the visit.